akeneo/pim-api-docs/content/apps/using-oauth2.md

 ```

 ::: info
-You can consult the list of [availables scopes](/apps/access-scopes.html).
+You can consult the list of [available scopes](/apps/access-scopes.html).
 :::

 ::: warning